Abidski/rejectify/README.md

 >[!NOTE]
->Claude.ai was used in the making of this projectr 🏗️
+>Claude.ai was used in the making of this project.